ibm-cloud-docs/satellite/compliance.md

 ### What automated access does {{site.data.keyword.IBM_notm}} have to my location?
 {: #operational-access-automated}

-Operations such as host attachment, host assignment, and major and minor version updates for the {{site.data.keyword.satelliteshort}} location control plane hosts are controlled by automation through the {{site.data.keyword.satellitelong_notm}} API server in {{site.data.keyword.cloud_notm}}.
+Operations such as host attachment, host assignment, and major and minor version updates for the {{site.data.keyword.satelliteshort}} location control plane hosts are controlled by automation through the {{site.data.keyword.satellitelong_notm}} application programming interface (API) server in {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.satelliteshort}} API server communicates with the management plane, which also exists in {{site.data.keyword.cloud_notm}}, to make these changes in your location.

 Regular maintenance and automation tooling accesses the masters of {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service clusters in your location through the default `openshift-api-<cluster_ID>` Link endpoint.
 This endpoint allows the {{site.data.keyword.openshiftlong_notm}} API to communicate with the master for the service cluster.
 For example, if you create a {{site.data.keyword.redhat_openshift_notm}} cluster to run applications in your location, all version updates for that cluster's master are automatically applied through the default `openshift-api-<cluster_ID>` Link endpoint for that cluster.